-<TX2>This interpretation of CT, based on observation of learners in action, is more accessible to teachers and learners in comparison with the more abstract interpretations of CT as they can easily recognise their own practice.
+This interpretation of CT, based on observation of learners in action, is more accessible to teachers and learners in comparison with the more abstract interpretations of CT as they can easily recognise their own practice.
 To give a specific example, rather than decomposition, the applied framework outlines taking an iterative, incremental approach to problem solving and arranging code in modules.

-<TX2>This broader, process driven definition of CT has been used and adapted by many organisations seeking to support the new computing curriculum.
-As such, it may be familiar from websites, posters and other supporting material created by groups like Barefoot computing.
-Lye’s extensive review of teaching Computational Thinking (Lye and Koh, 2014) used Resnick and Brennan’s definition as the basis for the review, which points to the widespread use of this more applied approach.
+This broader, process-driven definition of CT has been used and adapted by many organisations seeking to support the new computing curriculum.
+As such, it may be familiar from websites, posters and other supporting material created by groups like Barefoot Computing.
+Lye’s extensive review of teaching CT (Lye and Koh, 2014) used Resnick and Brennan’s definition as the basis for the review, which points to the widespread use of this more applied approach.
 The wider definition of CT here assumes an environment where learners are engaged in the collaborative coding of a computing project.
-The review above and the influential framework used by Computing at School (Csizmadia et al., 2015) have included elements of this applied framework as well as other more abstract CT concepts.
+The review above and the influential framework used by computing at school (Csizmadia et al., 2015) have included elements of this applied framework as well as other more abstract CT concepts.

-<TX2>The popularity of the CT frameworks describing concrete and collaborative learning help support the development of inclusive teaching approaches.
-However the tension between abstract and thus potentially transferable knowledge and context-bound concrete knowledge exists not only in definitions of CT and but also in approaches to teaching and assessment.
+The popularity of the CT frameworks describing concrete and collaborative learning help support the development of inclusive teaching approaches.
+However, the tension between abstract and, thus, potentially transferable knowledge and context-bound concrete knowledge exists not only in definitions of CT and but also in approaches to teaching and assessment.
 In the next section, I will explore this tension and look at recent responses in the field of UK computing education.

-<H1>Models for teaching Computing in the Classroom
+Models for teaching computing in the classroom

-<TX1>Classroom practice is strongly influenced by curriculum content and more specifically the format of exam questions.
-The removal of course work from GCSE exams due to the widespread sharing of worked examples on-line created a real challenge for those setting exams.
+Classroom practice is strongly influenced by curriculum content and more specifically the format of exam questions.
+The removal of coursework from GCSE (General Certificate of Secondary Education) exams due to the widespread sharing of worked examples on-line created a real challenge for those setting exams.
 Exam boards had to rethink how to test the practical programming experience and ability of students in a written exam setting.
-At GCSE level most exam questions test the more applied definitions of Computational Thinking, particularly the process of writing, analysing and revising algorithms in the form of written code examples.
+At GCSE level, most exam questions test the more applied definitions of CT, particularly the process of writing, analysing and revising algorithms in the form of written code examples.
 Students are required to demonstrate and explain fundamental code building blocks and approaches from first principles.
-However exam questions on coding are by nature fragmented and decontextualised compared to practical project coding experience.
+However, exam questions on coding are by nature fragmented and decontextualised compared to practical project coding experience.
 The written exam questions presenting small coding challenges are necessarily fragmented in order to test a particular part of the curriculum.
 A focus on written exam approaches in the classroom can reduce time to explore more authentic projects where students follow their own interests and develop skills in design, debugging and other troubleshooting practices.

-<TX2>Spending a lot of time in lessons addressing decontextualised exam questions has potentially negative impacts on student engagement and such disengagement is a serious barrier to inclusion (Kanevsky and Keighley, 2003).
-In an ideal situation practical work can deepen and broaden more abstract knowledge.
+Spending a lot of time in lessons addressing decontextualised exam questions has potentially negative impacts on student engagement and such disengagement is a serious barrier to inclusion (Kanevsky and Keighley, 2003).
+In an ideal situation, practical work can deepen and broaden more abstract knowledge.
 However, given the reality of schools’ focus on exam results, the teacher must balance the development of students’ hands-on coding practices with the ability to recognise and respond to more abstract written questions.
 Having proficiency in a variety of relevant teaching approaches can be helpful to resolve this tension.
 The NCCE has produced a series of resources based on research on computing practices to help teachers.
 They have provided a set of 12 principles for teaching computing and supporting Pedagogy Quick Read documents aimed at teachers to explain and promote key research-informed teaching techniques.
 The following sections summarise some of these principles.